Life Alert Medical Alert System Price and Value in 2025

 3 of 5

-As an industry leader since 1987, Life Alert is one of the most recognizable medical alert providers in America.
+As an industry leader since 1987, Life Alert is one of the most recognizable medical alert system providers in America.
 Most people are familiar with the name, or at least their iconic commercials.
 In an industry full of new brands and services, a familiar name with long-term experience goes a long way.

 Life Alert at a Glance